-57. At last settlement a royalty or seigniorage due (hakk shahi) was Royalty. ing water from the river.
-With the consent of the prosent owners, the amount of the royalty has been increased from Rs.
+57. At last settlement a royalty or seigniorage due (hakk shahi) was imposed on the owners of the Ghulamwah Royalty. private canal in return for the privilege of drawing water from the river.
+With the consent of the present owners, the amount of the royalty has been increased from Rs.
 500 to Rs.
 750.

-58. A register has been prepared embodying my proposals for the Reduction of lambardars. mendations relate to few cases.
+A register has been prepared embodying my proposals for the 58.

+Reduction of lambardars. mendations relate to few cases.
 The prospects of large extensions of the irrigated area within a few years had to be kept in view; the recent orders of the Financial Commissioner on the subject very considerably narrow the scope within which recommendations can be made; and finally, although in some villages the number of lambardars is clearly excessive it is not always possible or desirable to make specific proposals on the basis of existing circumstances.
 The advisability or otherwise of reduction is often a question of opportunity.

-59. Assignments of land revenue are generally of a straight forward Assignments of land revenue.
-Assignments of land revenue.
-Assignments of land revenue.
+Assignments of land revenue are generally of a straight forward 59. character and their review presented little Assignments of land revenue.

-general and tabil registers, the English Register has been brought up to date and a genealogical tree added for each case.
+Assignments of laud revenue. difficulty.
+In addition to the preparation of new general and tahsil registers, the English Register has been brought up to date and a genealogical tree added for each case.